int13h/squert/README.md

 SQueRT is a tool that is used to query event data

+## Updating

+If you are updating to version 1.1.5 you will need to do the following:

+1) mysql> ALTER TABLE sguildb.user_info ADD tzoffset varchar(6) NOT NULL DEFAULT '+00:00';

+2) mysql> GRANT UPDATE ON sguildb.user_info TO '<your_squert_user>';

+Squert lets you specify a timezone offset that will then be used when displaying events.
+These changes allow you to save your preference.
+Note: This does not change the timestamps in the database.

 ## Requirements

 * A working Sguil installation [http://sguil.net](http://sguil.net).
 If you use Security Onion [http://securityonion.blogspot.ca](http://securityonion.blogspot.ca) you can get everything setup rather quickly.